retentioneering/retentioneering-tools/docs/_build/html/_sources/installation.rst.txt

 ==================

 Firstly, you need to install python and Jupyter.
-We support only Python 3.
+We support only Python 3.6 and above.
 For quick start better to install `Anaconda <https://www.anaconda.com/>`__.

 Retentioneering install